 Take chopped beetroot in a pressure cooker and cook it with salt and water.

-On the other hand, heat some oil in pan and once it is hot, add mustard seed, curry leaves, green chillies, cumin seeds, urad dal and let them cook up to crackle.
+On the other hand, heat some oil in a pan and once it is hot, add mustard seed, curry leaves, green chillies, cumin seeds, urad dal and let them cook up to crackle.

 After that, add cooked beetroot to this tadka and stir fry the mix with coconut.
 That’s it, and this salubrious side is ready for you to devour.